rickardlindberg/rickardlindberg.me/writing/newsletter/june-2019/index.markdown

     * If I did not have to work for money, what would I do?
 If this is the last day of my life, would I do what I'm doing?

+    * > First, “expert” in the context of selling product means that you know
+      > more about the topic than the purchaser.
+No more.

 * I watched [(sixth RacketCon): Matthew Butterick -- The Making of “Beautiful Racket”](https://www.youtube.com/watch?v=o_ptYjf8Bes).
 My main takeaway was that a DSL has two parts: the domain and the programming language.
 And the